• Instagram

 There are no docks at this state park for public use.
 The dock along the St. Johns River is for two tour boats, but three anchorage options are available.

 You can take your dinghy to shore at the sandy shoreline just south of the docks and roped-off area or north of the springs to the boat ramps.
-For more information, we recommend checking out the reviews on Active Captain.
+For more information, we recommend checking out the reviews on Waterway Guide.

 Best Things to do at Blue Springs State Park